mdb/mdb.github.io/source/projects/2011-09-09-tedx-philly.html.markdown

   - tedx_2.png
 ---

-The organizers of <a href="http://tedxphilly.com/">TEDxPhilly</a> contacted me to create a seem-less, infinitely tiling illustration to be used as a background image throughout the conference&#8217;s web collateral.
+The organizers of <a href="http://tedxphilly.com/">TEDxPhilly</a> contacted me to create a seam-less, infinitely tiling illustration to be used as a background image throughout the conference&#8217;s web collateral.
 The illustration is type-based and inspired by &#8220;the city,&#8221; the 2011 conference theme.